 - A. Fire Platoon Duty Personnel are currently under the Public Employees Retirement System (PERS) of the State of California.
 The contract for PERS is for Safety Employees, the 2% at 50 single highest year formula.
+As soon as possible the City will implement the pre-retirement optional Settlement 2W Death Benefit (Section 21547.7).
+Effective March 1, 2010, the City will implement the 3% at 55 retirement plan.
 The employer pays the employee contribution. - B. For individuals retiring prior to 4/1/02, the City agrees to pay fifty (\$50.00) dollars monthly towards future retiree medical insurance premium provided the retire completes at least ten (10) years City service and retires under the Public Employee Retirement System.